Need Help Now? A Guide to Scarleteen's Direct Services

 The message boards can fit nearly every bill.
 You can ask simple questions and have them answered quickly, or can have ongoing discussions over time -- be that hours, days, weeks or even months -- either with staff and volunteers, peer users, or both.
 Longer or more complex topics are best for the message boards rather than for our chat or text services.
 Message board posts are public, so if you're not comfortable having your questions or conversations be seen and kept public, even when your name and no identifying information is in them, you should not post on the boards.

 Our boards are strongly moderated by staff and volunteers, but our community is truly so excellent that more times than not, there's little for us to moderate because our users are so great to one another, all by themselves.
 The boards are an anonymous service so long as you follow our guidelines about privacy, like picking a username you do not use anywhere else and does not personally identify you in any way, and do not post any personally identifying information.

-Best for: Almost anything, be it simple questions or in-depth, involved discussions over time.
-Also best for when you want both staff and volunteer engagement AND discussion with peers, or primarily peer-to-peer discussion.
+Use for: Almost anything, be it simple questions or in-depth, involved discussions over time.
+This service is also best for when you want both staff and volunteer engagement AND discussion with peers, or primarily peer-to-peer discussion.

 The SMS service:

 The SMS (text) service is a question and answer service available for those with mobile phones and the capacity to send and receive text messages.
 You may text a question to (206) 866-2279: it will be answered, and only seen, by our staff or volunteers.
 There is no cost for this beyond what your mobile provider charges you when sending or receiving any text message or data.
 Due to mobile provider restrictions, our mobile service can only be used by those within the United States at this time.